schwertJake/Kafka_DDOS_Detection/README.md

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/cli_output_metrics_2gbRam_2cpu.PNG "")

-The blacklisted IP addresses will be written to a file called 'blacklist.txt' with the timestamp of when they were found.
+The blacklisted IP addresses will be written to a file called `blacklist.txt` with the timestamp of when they were found.
 That file resides in the docker image, but I pulled it out as an example, find it [here](https://github.com/schwertJake/Kafka_DDOS_Detection/blob/master/sample_blacklist.txt)

 __And indeed, we found all 991 malicious IPs and wrote them to logs.blacklist__